rendall/simple-comment/SECURITY.md

 # Security Policy

 Security is paramount at Simple Comment.
-I will respond to security disclosures immediately and with gratitude.
+We will respond to security disclosures immediately and with gratitude; fees will be negotiated in generosity and good faith.

 ## Supported Versions